-Unexplained and unidentified corpses are found from time to time, and despite efforts to find their killers and put their bodies to rest, investigators aren't always able to solve these gruesome crimes.
-Known as John and Jane Does, these mysterious murder victims captivate the imagination of many.
-Who were they?
+What's even creepier than a case of someone taking a life?
+One where the body of the victim is never identified.
+Unexplained and unidentified corpses are found from time to time, and despite efforts to find their perps and put the victims to rest, investigators aren't always able to close these unsolved cases.
+Known as John and Jane Does, these mysterious victims captivate the imagination of many: Who were they?
 What happened to them?
-Why did they die?

 The Tamam Shud Case

 Police located the copy of the book the page was ripped from, and inside of the back cover were written indentations.
-They deciphered a telephone number, but the other number and seemingly random text is believed to be an encrypted message.
+They deciphered a telephone number, but the other number and seemingly random text are believed to be an encrypted message.
 Investigators were never able to figure out the code or the man's identity.

 The discovery of the body coupled with the growing concerns of the Cold War and an increased public concern over international espionage caused some to speculate the man was a spy.
-No one ever figured out who the man was, what his code means, how he died, or what he was doing in the first place.
+No one ever figured out who the man was, what his code means, how he passed, or what he was doing in the first place.

-Bear Brook Murders
+The Bear Brook Barrels

 They were much younger than the first child, one was between 2 and 4 years old and the other was only 1 to 3 years old.
 DNA testing concluded that two of the children were maternally related to the woman, the third could have been a paternal half-sister or cousin to the other children.
 The identities of the family remain unknown.
 There was nothing in the database to link the girls to a father, a missing person's report, or any other family members.

-Beth Doe Found Under a Bridge
+Beth Doe Found Under A Bridge

-On December 20, 1976, three suitcases were found under a bridge in Carbon County, Pennsylvania.
+On December 20, 1976, three suitcases were found under a bridge on Interstate 80 in Carbon County, Pennsylvania.
 Inside were the remains of a pregnant woman believed to be between 16 and 22-years-old.
-The woman had been strangled, shot in the neck, and then completely dismembered - even her eyes, nose and breasts had been removed.
-Among the remains were also the remains of her unborn baby.
+The woman had been strangled, shot, and then completely dismembered.
+Among the discovery were also the remains of her unborn baby.

 Orange Socks Lying on the Side of the Road

 On Halloween 1979, someone spotted a naked body lying alongside Interstate 35 in Texas.
 Upon further inspection, the body was that of a woman who was wearing nothing but a pair of orange socks.
-She had been strangled to death and dumped over the guardrail.
+She had been strangled and dumped over the guardrail.
 Other than a mother of pearl ring and the orange socks, there were no clues as to who this woman was.
 Police working the case referred to her only as "orange socks."